thisdot/starter.dev/starters/solidjs-tailwind/README.md

 ## Commands

-- `pnpm run dev` - Runs the development server on localhost port 3000 with HMR
+- `dev` - Runs the development server on localhost port 3000 with HMR
-- `pnpm run test` - Runs the test suite
+- `test` - Runs the test suite
-- `pnpm run storbook` - To showcase the component library
+- `storybook` - To showcase the component library
-- `pnpm run build` - Builds a production version of the app to deploy
+- `build` - Builds a production version of the app to deploy
-- `pnpm run serve` - Serves a production build on localhost port 4173
+- `serve` - Serves a production build on localhost port 4173
-- `pnpm run lint` - Uses eslint to find potential issues in the codebase
+- `lint` - Uses eslint to find potential issues in the codebase
-- `pnpm run lint-fix` - Tries to auto-fix potential issues
+- `lint-fix` - Tries to auto-fix potential issues
-- `pnpm run format` - Fixes formatting issues in the codebase
+- `format` - Fixes formatting issues in the codebase

 ### Architectural Decisions